writemorecode/thesis/chapters/theory.typ

   )
 }
 )

+Each item only checks the current bin, opening a new bin if needed.
+This gives the algorithm the time complexity $Theta (n)$.

 == Offline bin-packing algorithms
 For the offline case, we can improve the previous online algorithms by sorting the items in decreasing order.